 Step 2: Get an Understanding of the Equipment

 If you’ve never stepped foot in a gym before, your first day can be an overwhelming experience.
 There are many types of equipment used for various purposes that work different parts of your body.
 It’s easy to get confused when you’re wandering the gym floor and trying to figure out what you’re supposed to use.
 There are three main types of equipment:

 - Cardio machines: made for cardiovascular exercises and include things treadmills, stationary bikes, and ellipticals.

 - Weight machines: set pieces of weight equipment meant to work out specific muscle groups, like bicep curl or leg press machines.

 - Free weights: weights that aren’t attached to anything and allow you to work out multiple muscles at a time, mostly dumbbells and barbells.

-Setting up a plan beforehand allows you to figure out which pieces of equipment you need and what each of them looks like.
+Setting up a plan for gym success beforehand allows you to figure out which pieces of equipment you need and what each of them looks like.
 It’ll be easier to find the machines used in your routine if you know what you’re looking for.

 Step 3: Don’t Be Afraid to Ask for Help